High-field-stabilized reentrant superconductivity in infinite-layer nickelate thin films: Abstract

 \section{Abstract}

-\bf {Magnetic fields typically suppress superconductivity through Pauli and orbital limiting effects.
-However, there are rare instances of magnetic-field-induced superconductivity, as seen in Chevrel phase compounds~\cite{meul1984}, organic conductors~\cite{uji2001}, uranium-based heavy-fermion systems~\cite{levy2005,ran2019}, and moiré graphene~\cite{cao2021}—though these materials possess inherently low superconducting transition temperatures ($T_{\rm c}$).
-Here, we demonstrate high field-stabilized superconductivity in a class of materials with a significantly higher $T_{\rm c}$ (up to 40 K): the infinite-layer nickelates~\cite{chow2025}.
-Both low-field and high-field superconducting states can be plausibly explained by a compensation mechanism akin to the Jaccarino–Peter effect.
+\textbf {Magnetic fields typically suppress superconductivity through Pauli and orbital limiting effects.
+However, there are rare instances of magnetic-field–induced superconductivity, as observed in Chevrel-phase compounds~\cite{meul1984}, organic conductors~\cite{uji2001,balicas2001}, uranium-based heavy-fermion systems~\cite{levy2005,ran2019,helm2024,lewin2025}, and moiré graphene~\cite{cao2021}---although these materials possess inherently low superconducting transition temperatures ($T_{\rm c}$).
+Here, we demonstrate high-field–stabilized superconductivity in a class of materials recently shown to have significantly higher $T_{\rm c}$ values (up to 40~K): the infinite-layer nickelates~\cite{chow2025}.
+We show that both the low-field and high-field superconducting states can be understood in terms of a field-compensation mechanism, better known as the Jaccarino–Peter effect~\cite{jaccarino1962}.
 These findings demonstrate the possibility of achieving substantially enhanced upper critical fields in high-temperature superconductors.}

 There is considerable technological interest in superconducting state that remains robust in high magnetic fields ~\cite{uglietti2019,mitchell2021,shiltsev2021}.
 One significant challenge is that strong magnetic fields are typically detrimental to superconductivity.
-This occurs via two primary mechanisms: Pauli pair breaking~\cite{clogston1962,chandrasekhar1962}, where the Zeeman interaction aligns electron spins and disrupts spin-singlet Cooper pairs, and orbital pair breaking, where magnetic flux penetrates the superconductor in the form of vortices, ultimately destroying phase coherence when the vortex density becomes too high~\cite{tinkham2004}.
+This occurs via two primary mechanisms: Pauli pair breaking~\cite{clogston1962,chandrasekhar1962}, where the Zeeman interaction aligns electron spins and disrupts spin-singlet Cooper pairs, and orbital pair breaking, where magnetic flux penetrates the superconductor in the form of vortices, ultimately destroying phase coherence when the vortex density becomes too high~\cite{tinkham1996}.